18 Hot Cocoa Mixes, Ranked From Worst To Best

 14. 365 Organic Hot Cocoa

-This hot chocolate had a thinner texture than most but was also creamier than we expected, given it was one of the few mixes that called for being made with water.
+This hot chocolate had a thinner texture than most but was also creamier than I expected, given it was one of the few mixes that called for being made with water.
 It was overly sweet with absolutely no depth.
-For an organic Whole Foods offering, it tasted cheap (it was 40 cents per serving, so it's budget-friendly) and it reminded us of the kind of hot cocoa you might buy from kids at a stand — without the cute smiles, of course.
+For an organic Whole Foods offering, it tasted cheap (it was around 40 cents per serving, so it's budget-friendly) and it reminded us of the kind of hot cocoa you might buy from kids at a stand — without the cute smiles, of course.

 13. Starbucks Double Chocolate Hot Cocoa